 - Day trip to Elafonisi: Reaching Elafonisi is a common day trip from Chania, especially when you rent your own car.
 Those coming all the way from Rethymnon or even Heraklion might enjoy a guided tour with a diver.

-- Tips for driving and for renting a car in Crete
+- Tips for driving and renting a car in Crete

 - Planning a road trip in Crete

-- Crete itinerary for 3 (or less) weeks
+- Crete itinerary for 3 (or fewer) weeks

 - What to pack for a road trip in Crete